ActivitySim/activitysim/docs/examples.rst

 next major model component relates to joint household travel.
 This component produces a number of joint tours by travel purpose for the entire household, travel party composition in terms of adults and children, and then defines the participation of each household member in each joint household tour.
-It is followed by choice of destination and time-ofday.
+It is followed by choice of destination and time-of-day.

 The next stage relates to maintenance and discretionary tours that are modeled at the individual person level.
 The models include tour frequency, choice of destination and time